This page will help you understand Maryland alcohol laws. That could avoid expensive fines or even jail. And both time and embarrassment.

 The state penalizes a second offense with a fine up to a $500 and jail up to one year.
 It adds eight points to the license.
 The license suspension is nine to 12 months.
 Also, if the driver under 21, the suspension may be for two years..

-The penalties are substantially higher if you are transporting a minor at the time of the offense.
+The penalties are much higher if you a minor is in the vehicle at the time of the offense.
 Or for a third offense.

-Eligible DWI offenders may choose a mandatory interlock device in place of license suspension.
+Eligible DWI offenders may choose an IID instead of license suspension.

 Ignition Interlock Device